riagarg/sano-be-test/README.md

 # Submitting the test
-1. Please, give the user [@sano-review](https://github.com/sano-review) access to the private repository
+1. Please, give the GitHub user [@sano-review](https://github.com/sano-review) access to your private repository

 2. Create a Loom video to explain:
 * How you approached the test.